-Layout 3 centralizes most park facilities in the north portion of the park and focuses the ball fields in the southern portion of the park, closer to the exiting ball fields (Figure 18).
+Layout 3 centralizes most park facilities in the north portion of the park and focuses the ball fields in the southern portion of the park, closer to the exiting ball fields (Figure 17).

-Figure 18 : Park layout 3
+Figure 17 : Park layout 3

-STEP TWO: PRELIMINARY DESIGN OPTIONS
+PHASE TWO: PRELIMINARY DESIGN OPTIONS

-Three preliminary design options were prepared based on information gathered from the step one community survey, stakeholder feedback, and City input.
+Three preliminary design options were prepared based on information gathered from the phase one community survey, stakeholder feedback, and City input.
 The three design options illustrated a range of appropriate development options.

 The design options ranged from more formal ball fields in Option 1, more flexible open space in Option 2, to a balance of ball fields and open space in Option 3.
-All three options included common elements of diverse recreation including ball fields, skatepark, playground, parking lot, and restrooms.
+All three options included common elements of diverse recreation including ball fields, skatepark, playground, a parking lot with restrooms.
 The scale and location of these features varied with each option depending on the focus.